PSJorgensen/real-world-economics/real-world-economics-outline.md

 services for implementation.” *Proceedings of the National Academy of Sciences of the United States of America* 105 (28): 9483–88. doi:[10.1073/pnas.0706559105](http://dx.doi.org/10.1073/pnas.0706559105).

+Craig, Christopher A, and Myria W Allen.
+2013.
+“Sustainability information sources: employee knowledge, perceptions, and learning.”
+*Journal of Communication Management* 17: 292–307.

 Cushing, Lara, Rachel Morello-Frosch, Madeline Wander, and Manuel Pastor.
 2015.
 “The Haves, the Have-Nots, and the Health of Everyone: The